death. week 1.

 This is not a cliche.
 I mean this very sincerely and literally.
 As literally as I can mean anything.

 The first time I had sex, it was with a girl that I cared for deeply and who felt the same way for me.
-And yet, after she had fallen asleep in my arms, I laid awake for hours, crying.
-I felt that I had come as close as I could to another human being, and still I was left completely alone.
-I felt that intimacy, while wonderful, was insufficient.
-I intuitively knew then what I am only discovering now, that love, true love, cannot come from outside.
+And yet, after she had fallen asleep in my arms, I stayed awake for hours, and finally broke down crying.
+I felt that I had come as close as I could to another human being, and was still left completely alone.
+I understood, for the first time, that intimacy, while wonderful, is insufficient.
+I intuitively knew then what I am only discovering now; love, true love, cannot come from outside.
 I must give myself permission to love myself.
 I must give myself permission to drink deeply from that bottomless fountain of care and affection that I had unknowingly reserved for others.

 I cannot describe how blessed I feel to have been given unconditional and unearned love by my parents, my friends, and my partners.
-And yet, all of this is simply a prelude, a preparation, for me to be able to give myself the love that I deserve and desire.
+And yet, all of this is simply a prelude, a preparation, for me to be able to one day give myself that same love.

 I believe that this will be my life’s holiest work.
 Learning and relearning how to love myself.
-Learning and relearning how to experience love.
+Learning and relearning how to perform love.

 Similarly, it seems to me that in fearing death, I had created something far worse than death.
 Just like my desire for love had led me to disregard myself, my fear of death has led me to ignore my life.

 Investigate death, my thinking goes, and maybe you’ll discover a thing or two about life.

 There’s something relieving about death.
 Sometimes when I’m helping a friend make a difficult decision I’ll take a moment to remind them that while these decision feel weighty (and in some sense is it), the truth is that no matter what they choose, it’ll always turn out the same.
 At the end, you die.

 The story already has its ending.
 The only question is how you prefer to get there.